 - Nonindicative Name: His song about the Isle of Man, which makes puns on the fact that Formby sings its praises because it's full of easy women.

 - Patriotic Fervour: Sort of averted, as he made patriotic songs during World War II but they were just as comedic as his usual fare - "Imagine Me On The Maginot Line", "Mr Wu's An Air Raid Warden Now", etc. At this time, some of his films were about the war (Let George Do It!) while others (Turned Out Nice Again) were not.

 - Precision F-Strike: When touring South Africa in 1946, Formby performed at both white and black venues.
 The leader of the apartheid-promoting National Party, Daniel Mahan, personally called to berate his manager (and wife).
 Beryl Formby is said to have responded, "Why don't you piss off, you horrible little man?" (ref)

-- Richard Nixon the Used Car Salesman: Formby appears in the Thursday Next novels, having led the British Resistance after the Nazi invasion (Alternate History) and, after the liberation, becoming President-for-Life of England.
-"When I'm Cleaning Windows" becomes the new national anthem.
+- Richard Nixon, the Used Car Salesman: In the Alternate History Thursday Next novels, George Formby becomes the leader of the British Resistance following a successful Nazi invasion.
+After the liberation, he becomes President-for-Life of England, with "When I'm Cleaning Windows" becoming the new national anthem.

 - Sequel: Many of his songs have sequels, most notably the "Mr Wu" series.
 The titular character moved on from running a laundry to window-cleaning, being an air-raid warden, etc.

 - Sound-Effect Bleep: He was one of the first to do the musical version, in "Mother What'll I Do Now?":They told me they would treat me swell,